PandaWood/ExceptionReporter.NET/Readme.txt

 "SLS_ER_EMAIL_BUTTON"
 "SLS_ER_SERIAL_NUMBER"

 2) The serial number config has been  removed.
-THis was a left-over from when this was commercial software "SLS_ER_SERIAL_NUMBER"
+This was a left-over from when this was commercial software "SLS_ER_SERIAL_NUMBER"

-3) Config property names prefixed with "SLS_ER" are now just "ER" (ie "SLS_" is removed) SLS - was [S]trata[L]ogic[S]oftware - which is no longer relevant, since it's become Open Source.
+3) Config property names prefixed with "SLS_ER" are now just "ER" (ie "SLS_" is removed) SLS - was [S]trata[L]ogic[S]oftware - which is no longer relevant, since ExceptionReporter has become Open Source.

+4) SLS_ENUMERATE_PRINTERS removed

+Contributors:

+phillippettit
+PandaWood (Peter van der Woude - spurrymoses@gmail.com)